The Dingle Way - 8 Days & 7 Nights8 Days & 7 Nights 4.6 Read 68 reviews

 Climb up to the shoulder of Mount Eagle.
 Picture-postcard Dunquin with its pier comes into sight where you will find the nearby Heritage Centre, telling the story of the Blasket Islands.
 You may wish to consider adding an extra night in Dunquin so you can take the ferry (weather-permitting) to visit Great Blasket for yourself.

-Please note: Due to a lack of accommodation available in Dunquin, you may be accommodated in Dingle town for an extra night.
+Please note: Due to a lack of accommodation available in Dunquin, you may be accommodated in Ballydavid or Dingle for two nights instead.
 Taxi transfers will be provided to take you from the trail to your overnight accommodation in Dingle town and back the next day.

 Ideally located in Dunquin.
 The An Portan Guest House offers ensuite rooms equipped with a flat-screen TV, complimentary toiletries, hairdryer, and free wifi.
 There is an a la carte restaurant and snack bar.